Back

 NO!

-This is a great sign… which is probably not what you want to hear.
-If your child is a joy and well behaved with others, it means you are doing a fantastic job!
-All children (and adults) need a time to unwind, and quite frequently that involves decompressing and feeling emotionally fragile.
+This is actually a great sign for child development…which is probably not what you want to hear.
+If your little one is a joy and well behaved with others or at their early childhood education center, it means you are doing a fantastic job!
+All children (and adults) need a time to unwind, and quite frequently that involves decompressing and experiencing some big feelings.

-They let themselves go and feel their feelings deeply around the people that they trust and who give them unconditional love.
-Unfortunately, that often presents itself in tantrums or challenging behavior.
-The important thing in these situations is to not rise to their emotional level.
+They let themselves go and feel their feelings deeply around the people they trust and who give them unconditional love.
+Unfortunately, that often presents itself in tantrums or challenging behavior away from their early childhood education centers.
+The important thing to do in these situations is to not rise to their emotional level.

-*Make them feel loved and supported by saying “I would love to help you solve this problem when you are ready to talk calmly and help find a solution.”
+*Make your little one feel loved and supported by saying “I would love to help you solve this problem when you are ready to talk calmly and help find a solution.”
 Then stay calm and patient.
-Emotions frequently roll like waves over all of us and can’t be rushed.
+Emotions frequently roll like waves over all of us and can’t be rushed, especially at this stage in their child development.

 Popular